How student feedback works

 Some exceptions to the illustrated processes do exist, for example:

-• In many courses mid-course feedback is integrated in to student-staff liaison committee meetings.
+• In many courses, mid-course feedback is integrated into student-staff liaison committee meetings.

-• For Senior Honours core courses and Postgraduate courses the scrutiny otherwise carried out by Course Assessment Groups often occurs in the board of examiners instead.
+• For Senior Honours core courses and Postgraduate courses, the scrutiny otherwise carried out by Course Assessment Groups often occurs in the board of examiners instead.

 • The Programme Coordination Group replaces some of the functions of the Learning and Teaching Committee for undergraduate courses at the Zhejiang-Edinburgh joint institute.”